 Who can get tested for COVID-19?
 Here are the current guidelines based on directions from the state and federal government:

-- If you don’t have symptoms (fever, cough or difficulty breathing), you do not meet the criteria for testing.
+- If you don’t have symptoms (fever, chills, cough, difficulty breathing, loss of taste or smell), you do not meet the criteria for testing.

 - If you have symptoms, you should call a Bronson Care Advisor at (269) 341-7788, do a BronsonConnect Video Visit or contact your provider by telephone or through Bronson MyChart.
 (Note: If you develop emergency warning signs, get medical attention immediately.)